pedrosolisgarcia/CheapFlights/README.md

 # Ryanair FE Test Solution

-This project has been created by `Pedro Solis Garcia`, who applies for the position `Junior Front End Developer` at Ryanair.
+This project has been created by `Pedro Solis Garcia`, who applies for the position `Junior Front End Developer` with Ryanair.

+`NOTE:`
+Before I start, I should point out something:
+First, I apologies for the delay in delivering this assignment.
+As I already mentioned to the Recruitment Officer Paulina Pęczkowska in my emails, I had my time very limited to achieve this task, as last week was bank holiday here in Poland and I had family visit during the whole week.
+I received this assignment a day before their arrival, so I barely had time until two days ago.
+I apologies once again for the delay and inconvenience.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.0.

 ## Development

-In order to run the project in localhost 4200, type the following command:
+In order to run the project in localhost 4200, please type the following command:

   $ ng serve

 ## Tasks

-As requested in the task, the project's goal is to find the cheapest flights that connect two airports during the desired dates.
+As requested in the assignment, the project's goal is to find the cheapest flights that connect two airports during the dates provided.

 The webapp has the following structure: